Home | Site Index | Disclaimer | Email Me!

 We did receive one email from an "ASSociate" of Continental, requesting our catalogue be mailed to them at the following address: Marissa Anderson, 30 Shoshone Dr, Carmel, IN 46032, the email address is Manderson@arcmail.us.
 What originally set this in motion is that someone from Continental called our shop and asked if we could do something that was on our web site and we said yes, as we pride ourselves in being able to do anything, so our employee quoted the person a cost of $400.00 to $450.00, that was back on January 8, 2008.

-So, while not illegal, Continental Enterprises engaged in some undercover work to see what was available but Continental Enterprises then crossed over the line to the Really Dark Side.
-Continental Enterprises accused the custom design place based solely on the catalogue and the telephone call.
+So, while what Continental Enterprises does technically is not illegal, stop laughing, it is our opinion that Continental Enterprises is engaged in highly unethical activities.
+See their page in this very same Hall of Shame Continental Enterprises is at best an extortion scheme Continental Enterprises accused the custom design place based solely on the catalogue and the telephone call.
 But, the catalogue didn't have the image in question in it.
 So, apparently needing the money, Darlene Seymour fabricated the claim that the custom design place "had infringed just by (their) employee stating that the work could be done."

-Welcome to Tabberone's Hall Of Shame to Hansen Beveragess.
+Welcome to Tabberone's Trademark And Copyright Abusers' Hall Of Shame Hansen Beverages.
 May your stay be eventful.

 UPDATE October 13, 2009 -